Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 torch-2.8.0-cp313-cp313-manylinux_2_28_x86_64.whl        // CPU-only
 ```

-<figcaption>Listing 4.
+<figcaption>Listing 5.
 Example wheel variant filenames, with a fallback regular wheel, in order of preference</figcaption>
 </figure>

-Such a setup provides for a graceful fallback.
+The setup presented in listing 5. provides for a graceful fallback.
 Depending on your exact CUDA version,
 the top variants can be filtered out, and the lower variants will be used instead.
 If you don't have a compatible CUDA runtime at all, the fallback CPU wheel
 is used.
 So far, so good.